mui/material-ui/docs/data/material/guides/api/api-pt.md

   However, it prevents an invalid combination from being used, bounds the number of props exposed, and can easily support new values in the future.

-Os componentes do Material-UI usam uma combinação das duas abordagens de acordo com as seguintes regras:
+Os componentes do Material UI usam uma combinação das duas abordagens de acordo com as seguintes regras:

 - Um _booleano_ é usado quando **2** valores possíveis são necessários.
 - **elemento hospedeiro**: um nó DOM no contexto de `react-dom`, por exemplo, uma instância de `window.HTMLDivElement`.